yunchancho/oauth2-restapi-server/README.md

 Social-Logins
 =============

-`social-logins` is a prototype for login or connect with famous social networks.
-This prototype works on node.js, and uses [passport](http://https://github.com/jaredhanson/passport) for authentication and authorization.
-Basically, the following social networks are supported.
+`social-logins` is a prototype for login and connect with famous social networks.
+This prototype works on [node.js](http://nodejs.org) with [passport](http://github.com/jaredhanson/passport) as backend server and [angular.js](http://angularjs.org) frontend.
+This `social-logins` support the following social networks as default.

  - Twitter (OAuth1.0A)
  - Facebook (OAuth2)